jiangsheng/jiangsheng.github.io/docs/blogs/2005/02/notes-5.rst

 Notes
 =====
 .. post:: 3, Feb, 2005
+   :tags: Education
-   :category: Uncategorized
+   :category: English Writing Practice
    :author: me
    :nocomments:

-.. container:: bvMsg
-   :name: msgcns!1BE894DEAF296E0A!117

    Public Edu phylosephy and funding

    Compulsory.
 16 / 9 grade

-   | Control: No nation wide cirriccum set by fed. fed. control by Funds
+   | Control: No nation wide curriculum set by fed. fed. control by Funds
      to special programs. handicap and bilingual programs not as other countries.
    |  Education control
    |   Locally 3 level
    |  State Depart of Edu 2 basic  fun
-   |    cirriccum requirement for all school in the state
+   | curriculum requirement for all school in the state
    |    numbers of credits to graduate
    |  School district
-   |   number desided by size of population and size of state
+   |   number decided by size of population and size of state
    |   run by school board
-   |   determin content of courses
+   |   determine content of courses
-   |    decide available elecitve courses
+   |    decide available elective courses
    |   operation of the school
    |    hiring
    |  School